All posts

 How the Big-4 firms are restructuring under AI pressure

 The boutiques are scaling but staying small relative to the demand.
-The SaaS copilots are succeeding at the easy twenty percent of horizontal use cases (document Q&A, meeting summarisation, drafting assistance) but have not penetrated the operations layer where most of the actual work sits.
-The in-house teams remain a Fortune-500 phenomenon, because the labour-market math does not work for everyone else.
+The SaaS copilots are succeeding at the easy twenty percent of horizontal use cases (document Q&A, meeting summarization, drafting assistance) but have not penetrated the operations layer where most of the actual work sits.
+The in-house teams remain a Fortune-500 phenomenon, because the labor-market math does not work for everyone else.
 The roll-ups are early enough that the financial thesis is unproven, and the natural-experiment from Concentrix's deep AI deployment (still trading at single-digit EBITDA multiples after deploying gen-AI to a thousand-plus customers) suggests the multiples may not transfer the way the playbook assumes.

 The customer in the middle, between every model

 What none of these five models has yet shown is a path to delivering production AI to non-tech operating businesses at the scale the market needs.
-The integrators handle large volumes of standardised deployments inside enterprises with technology teams.
+The integrators handle large volumes of standardized deployments inside enterprises with technology teams.
 The boutiques handle small numbers of bespoke builds for the most sophisticated customers.
 The copilots handle the easy horizontal cases.
 The in-house teams handle the customers who can hire them.
 The roll-ups handle the customers who got bought.
 The customer in the middle, the one running on QuickBooks or NetSuite or a legacy ERP with a manual process layer that consumes a meaningful share of employee time, falls between every model.